Get Set 4 Success Ltd Proudly Announce

 SCHEDULE FOR THE DAY – SATURDAY 4th SEPTEMBER 2021

-This will be finalised in the coming months and based on previous years programme.
-Due to the ongoing pandemic, the organiser reserves the right to change this (timings and registration including location/format etc) in the interest of safety to everyone involved.
-To give you an idea below is the 2019 one:
+This will be finalised very soon.
+Due to the ongoing and ever changing situation with the pandemic, the organiser reserves the right to change this (timings and registration including location/format etc) in the interest of safety to everyone involved.

 Please read carefully and if you have any questions then just get in touch via our contact page.

-830am to 845am: Swimmers take the tram to the start at North Pier.
-Each swimmer wearing their numbered wristband will be checked in upon boarding the tram outside the Sandcastle
+Time TBC: Swimmers take the tram to the start at North Pier.
+Each swimmer will be checked in upon boarding the tram outside the Sandcastle.

 There will be a TEN and FIVE minute warning signal for the start of the event.
-Please note you MUST be wearing your wrist band and green swim cap (provided) and a safer swimmer/tow float in order to begin your swim.
+Please note you MUST be wearing your Blackpool Pier Swim Cap (provided and numbered) and a safer swimmer/tow float in order to begin your swim.
 Anyone not wearing this equipment will not be allowed to enter the water.

 After the start of the event the Tram returns to South Beach, Sandcastle Water Park.